The Double Refuge ❤️ Three Little Words

 I compare human life to a large Mansion of Many Apartments, two of which I can only describe, the doors of the rest being as yet shut upon me.
 The first we step into we call the infant or thoughtless chamber, in which we remain as long as we do not think.
 We remain there a long while, and notwithstanding the doors of the second chamber remain wide open, showing a bright appearance, we care not to hasten to it; but are at length imperceptibly impelled by awakening of the thinking principle — within us — we no sooner get into the second chamber, which I shall call the Chamber of Maiden-Thought, than we become intoxicated with the light and the atmosphere, we see nothing but pleasant wonders, and think of delaying there for ever in delight.
 However among the effects this breathing is father of is that tremendous one of sharpening one’s vision into the nature and heart of man — of convincing one’s nerves that the world is full of misery and heartbreak, pain, sickness and oppression — whereby this Chamber of Maiden-Thought becomes gradually darkened and at the same time on all sides of it many doors are set open — but all dark — all leading to dark passages.
 We see not the balance of good and evil — we are in a Mist — we are now in that state — we feel the burden of the Mystery.

-I see the English Romantic poets, especially Keats and Byron, as very similar to agnostics today.
-They have the idealism of The Hiker, which allows them to remain open to capitalized Beauty and Truth, yet they also have the skepticism which allows them to accept the world as it is, with its struggle and pain.
+I see the English Romantic poets, especially Keats and Byron, as very similar to double refugees today.
+They have the idealism of The Hiker, which allows them to remain open to capitalized Beauty and Truth, yet they also have a skepticism which allows them to accept the world as it is, with its struggle and pain.
 The Mystery is here, somewhere, but for the most part we’re surrounded by small m mysteries, far from the intoxicating Light.

 Computer art, 2001.
 Auteur: Nevit Dilmen Autorisation (Réutilisation de ce fichier).
 From Wikimedia Commons, on the French page, “Pointillisme.”